difx/difx/sites/Haystack/ehtc/Readme-Cycle5.txt

 #   ###  important messages that can be grepped out to make a summary
 #--------------------------------------------------------------------------
 # TODO list ======================
+# this command generates blocks of commands to insert here:
 # $ehtc/ehtc-joblist.py -i $dout/$evs -o *.obs -L
-# be sure to adjust grind jobs to respect QA2_proj logic
+# but you must be sure to adjust these grind jobs to respect QA2_proj logic

 ###
 ### log of $ers commands goes here
 ###

+# once you have edited this file to run a block of grinding jobs
-# you can launch as a remote job with:
+# with appropriate true and false controls, you can launch with:
-# cat *.logfile | ssh -2x host & disown
-# or on the processing host with:
 # sh *.logfile & disown
 # (there should be only one *.logfile)
 #--------------------------------------------------------------------------